romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where is the Security Overview feature available within GitHub Advanced Security?
+Q: Where is the Security Overview feature available within GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **It is only available for private repositories with GitHub Advanced Security enabled**